-- 1. Students who have the required scores for the Accuplacer, SAT, ACT, COMPASS or GED test that are less than three years old. - 2.
+- 1. Students who have the required scores for the Accuplacer, ACT, SAT, GED, or COMPASS test that are less than three (3) years old. - 2.
 Transient students who submit a completed transient form. - 3.
-Students who enroll as non-credit students (Training for Business and Industry, Continuing Education). - 4.
-Students who successfully completed a college level English or math course with a "C" or better at a regionally accredited institution as verified by official transcripts, faxed transcripts, or student grade reports are exempt from the Accuplacer for English, math and reading.
-(Unofficial transcripts or reports are only used for registration purposes.
-All official transcripts must be received before the end of the first term of enrollement.) - 5.
+Students who enroll as non-credit students (training for Business and Industry or Continuing Education). - 4.
+Students who successfully completed a college-level English or math course with a "C" or better at a regionally accredited institution as verified by official transcripts, faxed transcripts, or student grade reports are exempt from the Accuplacer for English, reading, and math.
+(Unofficial transcripts or reports are used for registration purposed only.
+All official transcripts must be received before the end of the first term of enrollment.) - 5.
 Students who scored 440 or higher prior to 2016 on the Writing component of the SAT, 510 or higher after 2016 on the Evidence-Based Reading and Writing component of the SAT, or 18 or higher on the English component of the ACT are exempt from the Accuplacer for Writing. - 6.
-Students scoring 480 or higher prior to 2016 on the Reading component of the SAT, 510 or higher after 2016 on the Evidence-Based Reading and Writing component of the SAT, or 20 or higher on the Reading component of the ACT are exempt from the Accuplacer for Reading. - 7.
-Students scoring 480 or higher prior to 2016 on the Math component of the SAT, 510 or higher after 2016 on the Math component of the SAT, or 20 or higher on the Math component of the ACT are exempt from the Accuplacer for Math.
+Students who scored 480 or higher prior to 2016 on the Reading component of the SAT, 510 or higher after 2016 on the Evidence-Based Reading and Writing component of the SAT, or 20 or higher on the

+Reading component of the ACT are exempt from the Accuplacer for Reading.

-8. Students who provide documentation of successful completion ("C" or higher) of developmental course(s) which determine eligibility for English 101 and/or college level math from a regionally accredited institution.
+- 7. Students who scored 480 or higher prior to 2016 on the Math component of the SAT, 510 or higher after 2016 on the Math component of the SAT, or 20 or higher on the Math component of the ACT are exempt from the Accuplacer for Math. - Students who provide documentation of successful completion ("C" or higher) of developmental course(s) which determine eligibility for English 101 and/or college-level math from a regionally accredited institution.

-3. General Educational Development Testing (GED)
+3. General Educational Development (GED) Testing

 Southern Union is designated by the Alabama State Department of Education as a test center for the General Educational Development (GED) test.
-The GED test is used as the basis for granting the State high school equivalency diploma issued by the Alabama State Department of Education.
+The GED test is used as the basis for granting the state high school equivalency diploma issued by the Alabama State Department of Education.
 GED tests are administered on the Opelika, Valley, and Wadley campuses.

-Southern Union is pleased to offer the 2014 GED Test (a computer-based test only) at all of our campuses.
-Visit www.gedcomputer.com or call 1-877-EXAM-GED (392-6433) to register, schedule, and pay for the GED test on computer.
+Southern Union is pleased to offer the 2014 GED test (a computer-based test only) at all of our campuses.
+Visit www.gedcomputer.com or call 1-877-EXAM-GED (392-6433) to register, schedule, and pay for the GED test.
 Credit and debit cards are acceptable forms of payment.
-The 2014 GED test consists of four content areas, and the cost per content is \$30.
-You must bring a valid photo ID (driver's license, state identification card, military ID or passport) with you on test day.
-For step-by-step instructions of the registration and scheduling process, please visit the GED Testing Service tutorial page.
+The 2014 GED test consists of four content areas, and the cost per content area is \$30.
+You must bring a valid photo ID (driver's license, state identification card, military ID, or passport) with you on test day.
+For step-by-step instructions on the registration and scheduling processes, please visit the GED Testing Service tutorial page.